Kindzoku/kzFormDaimyo/README.md

 # kzFormDaimyo

-A form validation helper, that removes the necessity of using names on control declarations.
+A form validation helper, that removes the necessity of using names on ng-model declarations.